 “In this fight, we have reached a point where both sides see this as a zero-sum game,” he said.

 Editor’s note: This story has been updated to include the potential impact on the case on other cases.
-It has also been updated to clarify the intended meaning from an interview with Ira Lupu of Georgetown Washington University.
+It has also been updated to clarify the intended meaning from an interview with Ira Lupu of George Washington University.